 Use the text field to collect users' stories on what problems they faced.
 And that's it.
 Even a few answers to these questions can help you significantly improve website usability.
 Just don't forget to add the last message:

 You don't need anything more to get an overview of your website usability.

-Take into account the fact that website surveys uncover not all insights that can be important to improving website usability.
-A great way to complete an analysis of answers given to surveys is to use session recordings.
-They will show you on which pages users get lost and which elements don't work as expected.
+Mind you: Website surveys won't uncover all insights that can improve website usability.
+Pair the survey answers analysis with analyzing session recordings.
+The recordings will show you which pages users get lost on and which elements don't work as expected.

-Also, if you can consider running usability tests to find out how people who visit your website for the first time assess it and what frustrates them.
-Running those tests is especially valuable early when you're still working on website design and it’s not publically available.
+Also, if you can, consider running usability tests to find out how people who visit your website for the first time assess it and what frustrates them.
+Running those tests is especially valuable early when you're still working on website design and are not publicly available.

 Running website usability surveys is a no-brainer that can lead you to improve your website significantly.
-Paired with session recordings, usability surveys can mostly replace usability tests.
-What should you do now?
-Just choose a website survey tool if you don’t use one already and create your first survey!
+If paired with session recordings, usability surveys can mostly replace usability tests.
+With insights about user experience collected directly from customers, you can quickly eliminate pain points in the conversion process.

 Let me finish this post with an example of a website whose usability might be questionable.
 Make sure your website doesn't look like this and its usability is better.